OpensourceEvo/oephr_web/_notes/Welcome to O.E.P.H.R..md

 ---
 ## Opensource Evolution Protocols for the Human Race

 I offer opensource trainings and strategies to aid in the evolution of our species.
+That's just a fancy way of saying we have free strategies and techniques to improve mental health and quality of life.

 The current project I am working on is modeling mindfulness, meditation, lucid dreaming, and astral projection using the Neurlo-Linguistics Programming (NLP) framework, which I will then integrate with NLP.
 I expect the results will upgrade a majority of the NLP patterns into more advanced techniques and produce a flavor of NLP which can be learned and practiced completely solo if one chooses.